salstatice/acasting-agency-udacity-capstone/README.md

     - When run locally, the backend app is hosted at the default `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.

 - API Keys /Authentication (if applicable):
-    - This app use [Auth0](https://auth0.com/) for authentication.
+    - This app uses [Auth0](https://auth0.com/) for authentication.
 To gain access:
         - signup using [this link](https://acasting.us.auth0.com/authorize?audience=casting&response_type=token&client_id=btnPsM39RGK8lqycZQVRx6gwvTiakglc&redirect_uri=https://acasting-agency.herokuapp.com/), then email koutest1001@gmail.com for role permission, or
-        -  (for Udacity reviewer) use jwt token provided in student notes
+        -  (for Udacity reviewer) use jwt token provided in student notes, or
+        -  to run locally, email koutest1001@gmail.com for jwt token

 ### Error Handling
 Errors are returned as JSON objects in one of the two following format: